-I am a doctoral candidate in American history at Boston University, and assistant editor of the Adams Papers at the Massachusetts Historical Society, an editorial project that has published nearly fifty scholarly editions of the personal and public papers written, accumulated, and preserved by President John Adams and his family.
-I find that documentary editing allows me to combine my editorial background in print journalism with my historical research interests.
+I earned my Ph.D. in American history at Boston University (2016), and I am the Series Editor of The Papers of John Adams, part of the Adams Papers at the Massachusetts Historical Society, an editorial project that has published nearly 50 scholarly editions of the personal and public papers written, accumulated, and preserved by President John Adams and his family.
 Thus far, my full-time duties at the Adams Papers have included transcription of eighteenth- and nineteenth-century manuscripts, annotation, tandem proofreading, tracking, and accessioning documents from other institutions, production, and indexing.
 I also work on the production of our digital content, with a special focus on supplying and editing new research tools for older, established datasets, and the maintenance of our ever-evolving, item-level catalog of all known Adams documents held here and at other institutions.